yansal/yansal.github.io/_posts/2013-06-19-ruby-one-liner-study.markdown

 title:  "Ruby one-liner study"
 date:   2013-06-19 00:00:00
 ---
-In that presentation, there is a funny ruby one-liner.
+In that [presentation][presentation], there is a funny ruby one-liner.
 Here is the explanation:

     yes|ruby -ne '$><<"\r\x1b[#{31+($.+=1)%7}mZOMG PREFORKING"; sleep 0.1;'